 - The loss of potential sales due to items being out of stock online was $484 million in 2018.

-- 83.3 million people shopped online on Cyber Monday, shopping stats reveal.
+- 83.3 million people in the US shopped online on Cyber Monday, shopping stats reveal.

 - Almost one-third of all holiday spending takes place during the Black Friday-Cyber Monday weekend.